esp-rs/book/src/application-development/configuration.md

 ## Usage

 The full list of available options can be found in the documentation of the `esp-*` crate you are using.
-For esp-hal ESP32-C6 options see [configuration].

 For example, in esp-hal if you want to place a function in your code in the RAM (`ESP_HAL_CONFIG_PLACE_SPI_DRIVER_IN_RAM`), which is set to `false` as default, you need to create an environment variable with the same name and modify its value: